startreedata/pinot-recipes/recipes/configuring-segment-threshold/README.md

 # Configuring segment threshold

-> In this recipe we'll learn how to config the segment threshold for real-time tables
+> In this recipe we'll learn how to configure the segment threshold for real-time tables

 <table>
   <tr>